 Lentiviral particles which are routinely used in BSL-2 laboratories, can be pseudotyped with coronavirus spike proteins (S-protein) that mediate binding and infection to target cells.
 The spike protein on the viral surface binds to the cellular receptor allowing the virus to enter the cell.

-Use of actual coronavirus for testing infection requires BSL-3 or higher laboratory procedures, which limits the ability to do this research.
+The use of actual coronavirus for testing infection requires BSL-3 or higher laboratory procedures, which limits the ability to do this research.
 However, lentiviral particles can be manipulated in typical BSL-2 laboratories.
-Pseudotyping the lentiviral particles with the cororavirus coat protein, such as spike protein, enables researchers to study binding using routine laboratory procedures.
-As a result, it is possible to conveniently investigate how compounds, factors, and other parameters might inhibit or otherwise affect coronavirus-cell interactions, enabling a larger number investigators to carry our studies that help better understand the biology of these viruses.
+Pseudotyping the lentiviral particles with the coronavirus coat protein, such as spike protein, enables researchers to study binding using routine laboratory procedures.
+As a result, it is possible to conveniently investigate how compounds, factors, and other parameters might inhibit or otherwise affect coronavirus-cell interactions, enabling a larger number of investigators to carry out studies that help better understand the biology of these viruses.

 Making spike-protein pseudotyped lentivirus follows the same basic protocol as making the standard VSV-G pseudotyped lentiviral particle.
 Transduce 293T cells with the following: